MicrosoftDocs/azure-devops-docs/release-notes/2024/sprint-236-update.md

 ---
 # Resource utilization notifications in Azure Pipelines agent

-With this update, the Azure Pipelines agent now provides notification messages if you encounter resource constraints, such as limitations on memory or disk space.
+With this update, the Azure Pipelines agent now displays a notification if you encounter resource constraints, such as limitations on memory or disk space.

 Check out the release notes for details.